nsnam/ns-3-dev-git/src/internet/doc/tcp.rst

-are supported, with NewReno the default, and Westwood, Hybla, HighSpeed, Vegas, Scalable, Veno, Binary Increase Congestion Control (BIC), Yet Another HighSpeed TCP (YeAH), Illinois, H-TCP, Low Extra Delay Background Transport (LEDBAT) and TCP Low Priority (TCP-LP) also supported.
+are supported, with NewReno the default, and Westwood, Hybla, HighSpeed, Vegas, Scalable, Veno, Binary Increase Congestion Control (BIC), Yet Another HighSpeed TCP (YeAH), Illinois, H-TCP, Low Extra Delay Background Transport (LEDBAT), TCP Low Priority (TCP-LP) and and Data Center TCP (DCTCP) also supported.
 The model also supports Selective Acknowledgements (SACK), Proportional Rate Reduction (PRR) and Explicit Congestion Notification (ECN).
 Multipath-TCP is not yet supported in the |ns3| releases.